panquequelol/panquequelol/README.md

 #### NOW

-- 🚀 Incoming Software Engineer at a fintech
+- 🚀 Incoming Software Engineer at a fintech.
 - 🦁 Member of [USACH Open Source](https://github.com/open-source-usach) a student-led organization that builds software for the community!

 #### BEFORE